WordPress Custom Fields, Part I: The Basics

 [ Screenshot: Both 'Key' and 'Value' fields populated with data ]

-With both "Key" and "Value" fields populated with the necessary data, we are all set
+With both "Key" and "Value" fields populated, we are all set

 Click the “Add Custom Field” button to activate the custom field for the current post.
 Once done, this information is available to us in our WordPress theme files, thereby enabling us to call and display the custom post-images however necessary.
 Of course, the process we just went through should be repeated for all existing and future posts for which you would like to associate custom post-icon thumbnail images.